 They don't like to be cheated out of things.

-And so they came out and jours.
+And so they came out and drove.

-And when you ask those same people whose values align more with yours, and overwhelmingly they say Ted Cruz, why are they choosing someone who does not align with their own values?
+When you have conservatives overwhelmingly picking Donald Trump, evangelicals overwhelmingly picking Donald Trump, when they don't like him, and when you ask those same people whose values align more with yours, and overwhelmingly they say Ted Cruz, why are they choosing someone who does not align with their own values?

-The only answer is they're angry, they're afraid, and they feel like they're being cheated, and they're going to use whatever bludgeon they can use to bring about the fairness that they think that they're getting.
+The only answer is they're angry, they're afraid, and they feel like they're being cheated, and they're going to use whatever bludgeon they can use to bring about the fairness that they think they're getting.

 And my problem with that is that in this election with that primary, that's a lie.